o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 --- abstract

 This document defines an Information Model and specifies a corresponding YANG data model for packet discard reporting.
 The Information Model provides an implementation-independent framework for classifying packet loss — both intended (e.g., due to policy) and unintended (e.g., due to congestion or errors) — to enable automated network mitigation of unintended packet loss.
-The YANG data model specifies an implementation of this framework for network elements.
+The YANG data model specifies an implementation of this Information Model for network elements.

 --- middle